greenthepear/TacZ/README.md

 - Alpine: `sudo apk add alsa-lib-dev libx11-dev libxrandr-dev libxcursor-dev libxinerama-dev libxi-dev mesa-dev`

 # Credits
-Graphics entirely consist of a [tileset made by Ittai Manero](https://ittaimanero.itch.io/zombie-apocalypse-tileset) who generously allows it to be used in any personal and commercial project.
+Graphics nearly entirely consist of a [tileset made by Ittai Manero](https://ittaimanero.itch.io/zombie-apocalypse-tileset) who generously allows it to be used in any personal and commercial project.
 Thanks!